dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 package.
 This shows the ease with which these probes can be applied to existing application suites.

-With USDT support confirmed, a probe can be built based on the signature for the `process__command` probe.
+With USDT support now confirmed, a probe can be built that targets the `process__command` probe, reading arguments based on the probe signature.

 ```{.c include=src/memcached/memcached_dtrace.d startLine=168 endLine=174}
 ```